Avezzano: Roman period

 Avezzano was a rural area in the ager (state land) of Alba Fucens founded by Rome between 304-3 BC after the Roman conquest and colonisation of the territory of the Aequi bordering that of the Marsi.

 Several Roman villas have been found in the area.
 The remains of the so-called Villa of Avezzano of the 2nd century BC are along the ancient via Tiburtina Valeria.
-The grandiose remains of a Roman villa on terraces can be seen at S. Pelino with an aqueduct conduit upstream of the fountain with an opening on a beautiful wall in opus isodoma.
+The grandiose remains of a Roman villa on terraces can be seen at San Pelino with an aqueduct conduit upstream of the fountain with an opening on a beautiful wall in opus isodoma.
 Below the spring, a long terracing wall in opus cementicium is visible, 36 m long and preserved (for the first 8 m) to a height of 4.4 m: below is a curtain (2.60 m high) of blocks, molded in steps on the edges, in polygonal work 40 cm thick in six rows surmounted by a coating of opus reticulatum up to 1.8 m.
 On the slopes is a terrace wall about 5 m high with masonry 70 cm thick.

 Other villas of considerable size are at nearby Paterno, one on terraces in Panciano and another in the modern town.
 The first has a terrace wall in polygonal work, a conduit from a spring and a vast area of pottery fragments along the country road which joins S. Pelino Vecchio with medieval Paterno.
 Lower down on the Via Valeria is the "villa of Paterno" in the fundus Paternianus (of which there is evidence from the Middle Ages with the curtis de Paterno and its church of Sanctae Mariae in Paterniano) discovered in 1971 which included a baths with a room paved in cocciopesto, another with a hypocaust, while in a third the furnace was visible.

 The fundus Avidianus was an estate owned by the Avidii family as attested by local inscriptions and attributable to the II-I century BC which would have included a villa.

 The first major settlements in this area began after drainage of Lake Fucino by the Tunnels of Claudius from 52 AD.